Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Below you’ll find a diagram of the acoustic guitar anatomy plus explanations for what each part is and what each part does.

-It’s not crucial to understand all the parts of the guitar if you are just a casual player and have no interest in doing your own guitar maintenance.
+it’s not crucial to understand all the parts of the acoustic guitar if you are just a casual player and have no interest in doing your own guitar maintenance.

 However, if you are interested in how the guitar works and want to be able to do your own set up adjustments and upgrades then you’ll want to know your guitar intimately.